-Contains code that continually executes looking for the Diff 7 thermocouple to exceed 85 °F forcing a call out (callback) because the "alarm" variable is "True."
+Contains code that continually executes looking for the Diff 7 thermocouple to exceed 85 °F in which case the variable "alarm" is set to "True" and a call out (callback) is initiated.
 It dials the first phone number on the list.
-If no answer after 20 seconds, the second number is dialed.
-The list of phone numbers is dialed repeatedly until someone picks up and presses the # key (monitored by the CallOutVoice subroutine) which resets "alarm" to "False" and allows the responding party to proceed throug the CallOutVoice menus.
+If no answer, after 20 seconds the second number is dialed.
+The list of phone numbers is dialed repeatedly until someone picks up and presses the # key (monitored by the CallOutVoice subroutine) which resets "alarm" to False and allows the responding party to proceed into the CallOutVoice menus.